bxdoan/bxdoan/README.md

 <div align="center">

-> Fall seven times and stand up eight.
+> Those who stand at the top determine what’s wrong and what’s right!
+This very place is neutral ground!
+Justice will prevail, you say?
+But of course it will!
+Whoever wins this war becomes justice!

-> — Japanese Proverb —
+> — Don Quixote Doflamingo —

 </div>